Tontonjo/proxmox_toolbox/README.md

 Join me on Youtube: https://www.youtube.com/c/tontonjo

 This little tool aim to get smalls one-time configurations for Proxmox Virtual environement and backup server hosts in no time.
+It automatically will find if the host is a pve or a pbs host and setup accordingly.

 If you find this usefull, please think about
 <a href="https://www.buymeacoffee.com/tontonjo"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png"></a>